 - When eating dry Kix, if he drops a piece (a Kick?) he will pick it up, but instead of just eating it, he will place it back in his bowl, then pick up that exact same piece again and eat it.

 These habits last a long time, we push back against them and try to mix things up, then suddenly they dissolve and are replaced with new patterns.
-Repeat, repeat.
+Rinse, repeat.